willirwin/websrc_cbw/README.md

 3) Open a terminal in the project folder:
    - `cd /home/user/websrc_cbw`

-4) Install Express (creates `node_modules` in this folder):
+4) Install Flask (and any required extensions):
-   - `npm install express`
+   - `python3 -m pip install flask`
-   - This will create `node_modules/` and `package-lock.json` in the same directory.

 5) Start the dev server:
-   - `node server.js`
+   - `python3 server.py`

 6) Open the UI:
    - `http://localhost:8000/index.html`

 Optional (CLI):
-- Install Python 3 and pip:
-  - `sudo apt install -y python3 python3-pip`
-- Then install requests in this folder:
+- If you want to use `client.py`, install requests in this folder:
   - `python3 -m pip install requests`

 ## Configuration storage